A Backpacker’s Guide to Goa.

 Vagator has 3 beaches, they are a bit rocky but the views over the charismatic red Goan cliffs are pretty mesmerizing especially at sunset, whereas Anjuna’s beach is more sandy and better for swimming.
-Both have a good choice of cheap guesthouse accommodation and beach shacks, great eating options, a friendly, hippie vibe that attracts a lot of long stayers.
+Anjuna and Vagator have a the most backpacker hostels in Goa and also a good choice of cheap guesthouse accommodation, great eating options, a friendly, hippie vibe that attracts a lot of long stayers.
 You will also find pys trance and techno parties and the infamous Anjuna flea market and that special Goan hippie charm.

 Palolem is blessed with calm turquoise seas that are perfect for swimming, the white crescent beach backed with palm trees and colourful, affordable beach huts and plenty of laid back, beachside eating and drinking options.
 Palolem is a laid back paradise on one of Goa’s best beaches although it is getting increasingly busier, and more mainstream every year and it does not have so much the hippie or party scene that you find up north.
 You could also try Patnem next door which is beautiful but a little quieter.

 Agonda has a great wide sandy beach that sometimes feels like you’ve got it all to yourself and a rustic, laid back vibe that is a good quieter alternative not too far from Palolem.
 Agonda has only recently discovered the beach is often pretty empty.
 There is a good choice of budget accommodation and beach huts to choose from but not nightlife to speak of yet but I feel like this place will get more popular and busier every season.